EisenRa/SingleM_microbial_fraction_paper/README.md

-# SingleM_microbial_fraction_paper
+# Large-scale estimation of bacterial and archaeal DNA prevalence in metagenomes reveals biome-specific patterns
-Repository containing code and data to reproduce the SingleM microbial fraction paper.
+Repository containing code and data to reproduce the analyses and figures in this paper **[PREPRINT LINK]**.

-# I'll add more description/make it prettier just prior to submission
+The SingleM GitHub repository [is available here](https://github.com/wwood/singlem).
+Documenation for SingleM Microbial Fraction [is available here](https://wwood.github.io/singlem/tools/microbial_fraction).